oemof/exerpy/paper.md

 analyses and interoperates with both commercial and open-source tools.

-To address these needs ExerPy provides a Python-based solution that automates exergy analysis of energy-conversion systems modeled in commercial software via a JSON data interface.
+To address these needs ExerPy provides a Python-based solution that automates exergy analysis of energy-conversion systems via a JSON data interface.
 The tool includes an API that automatically connects to Aspen Plus®, Ebsilon Professional®, or TESPy, autonomously identifies components and assigns exergy balances, enabling the detailed and accurate exergy analysis across the entire process.
-This level of automation not only streamlines the workflow, improving efficiency and accuracy, but also facilitates the identification of inefficiencies at both the system and component levels, thereby supporting the optimization of energy-conversion systems from an exergy perspective.
+This level of automation streamlines the workflow, improving efficiency and accuracy in applying exergy analysis, and therefore supports the optimization of energy-conversion systems from an exergy perspective.

 # Features